TimotheeNkwar/langchain_ollama/QUICKSTART.md

 python data_ingestion.py
 ```

-This will load 5,000 movies from the TMDB dataset in batches.
+This will load 50,000 movies from the TMDB dataset in batches.
-Wait for "Data ingestion complete!" message (~30 seconds).
+Wait for "Data ingestion complete!" message (~2-3 minutes).

 ## Step 6: Run the Agent